 "Women must be likable, but likable women are seen as less competent.
 The more successful and competent a woman becomes, the less she is seen as likable."

-This leads me to a vital question:
+This leads me to a deeper question:

 In this generation, many women have finally lifted the blindfolds.
 We are starting to truly see each other.
 We are beginning to build castles for one another.
 The women who do not seek superficial validation—the ones who fought ten times harder to stand beside their "sisters"—are the ones redefining the future.